 Science

-Effect of Tango Therapy
+The effect of Tango Therapy

 Chauvigne, L.A.S., et al. (2018).
 Taking two to tango: FMRI analysis of improvised joint action with physical contact.
 PLoS ONE.